-Separately, the Chair, and Committee Chairs, offer to meet separately with institutional shareholders to discuss matters they wish to raise pertaining to business performance and governance and receive shareholder feedback on any issues or concerns.
+In addition, the Chairman offers to meet separately with institutional shareholders to discuss matters they wish to raise pertaining to business performance and governance and receive shareholder feedback on any issues or concerns.

 Trading and other statements are made via the stock exchange during the year and the Company holds its Annual General Meeting (AGM), at which, all shareholders can attend and speak with management.